ljpatrick/marxpaint/docs/README.txt

                    Other documentation included with Tux Paint (in the "docs" folder/directory) include:

+                      * "Magic" Tool Documentation ("magic-docs") Documentation for each of the currently-installed "Magic" tools.
                       * AUTHORS.txt
-                        List of authors and contributors
+                        List of authors and contributors.
                       * CHANGES.txt
-                        Summary of changed between releases
+                        Summary of changed between releases.
                       * COPYING.txt
-                        Copying license (The GNU General Public License)
+                        Copying license (The GNU General Public License).
                       * INSTALL.txt
                         Instructions for compiling/installing, when
-                        applicable
+                        applicable.
                       * EXTENDING.html
                         Detailed instructions on creating brushes, stamps and starters, and adding fonts, to extend Tux Paint.